You Can Find Tinosorb In Canada!

-I wear sunscreen religiously.
+Have you heard of the ingredients Tinosorb?
+If not, you should keep reading!
+I wear sunscreen religiously!
 I research sunscreens and their ingredients frequently because if I’m going to put the effort of smearing it on everyday then I want it to be effective.
-I love zinc oxide, and I love Mexoryl but another ingredient that packs a ton of sun protection punch but hasn’t received much attention in Canada is Tinosorb, specifically Tinosorb M and S. The FDA hasn’t approved it in the United States but tinosorb is a common ingredient found in sunscreen products throughout Europe.
-One awesome bit of news: you can find a sunscreen with that contains tinosorb at Shopper’s Drug Mart namely Avene High Protection Emulsion 40 SPF.
+Zinc oxide and Mexoryl are excellent UV filters but another ingredient that packs a ton of sun protection punch is Tinosorb, specifically Tinosorb M and S. The FDA hasn’t approved it in the United States but tinosorb is a common ingredient found in sunscreen products throughout Europe.
+One awesome bit of news: you can find a sunscreen with that contains tinosorb at Shopper’s Drug Mart!
+Look for Avene High Protection Emulsion 40 SPF.
 So, what’s so special about it?
 Let me explain.

 Tinosorb is the name of particular group UV absorbers namely, Tris-Biphenyl (Tinosorb A2B), Bisoctrizole (Tinosorb M), Bemotrizinol (Tinosorb S), and Octyl methoxycinnamate (Tinosorb OMC).
-Tinosorb M and S are the major players because of their ability to provide stable and broad-spectrum sun protection.
+Bisoctrizole (M) and BemoTrizinol (S) are the major players because of their ability to provide stable and broad-spectrum sun protection.

 Four European sunscreen ingredients merit close consideration for inclusion in U.S. products.
 Tinosorb S and Tinosorb M UVA-filters, developed by the German chemical company BASF, appear to be much stronger and more photostable than avobenzone.
 In an effort to gain access to the U.S. market, BASF gave the FDA the results of toxicity and safety testing, including skin and eye irritation, phototoxicity, dermal toxicity and oral feeding studies (Regulations.gov 2008a,b).
 The European Commission examined Tinosorb S in 1999 (SCCNFP 1999) and Tinosorb M last year (SCCS 2013) and determined that both sunscreens could safely be used in sunscreens in concentrations of up to 10 percent.
 Last fall, the FDA asked BASF for more details about tests of both chemicals.